Filtrer par :

 The M1 curriculum provides a common core of theoretical and experimental knowledge in materials required before any specialized study can begin.
 This includes generalist coursework in chemistry, physics, and mechanics of materials.

 Students can begin to specialize by taking electives in any of these three disciplines, depending on which track they intend to follow in their M2 year.

-Students also complete a two- to three-month internship and a research project.
+Students also complete a two-month internship and a research project.

 > MASTER 2

 3 different tracks are available at the M2 level:

 - Materials of the future - Design and Engineering

 This track provides an “integrated” perspective of various materials of the future, including synthetic processes, desired structure or architecture, and related physical properties.
 Students will also learn the physical and chemical properties of all main types of material (metals, ceramics, inorganic materials, polymers, etc.).
 At the close of this track of study, students should be able to come up with an appropriate and/or innovative material for an application described in specifications drawn up in partnership with additional stakeholders (designers, marketers, etc.).

 - Mechanics of Materials for Engineering and Structural Integrity (MAGIS)

 This track involves shared courses with Arts et Métiers ParisTech and Université Paris Saclay.